 Look for high ratings on booking websites like Hostel World.

 Check the mattress and sheets for signs of bed bugs.
 I know, yuck, but you’ll be glad you did if you run into a case of bed bugs like we did in one hostel in Siem Reap.
+Luckily the hotel called pest control by terminix and they came and got rid of them.
+We moved to another hotel and thankfully we had a nice, clean, bed-bug free bed!

 You will be immensely grateful for amenities like wifi and AC.